 It’s finally here — the most wonderful time of the year: holidays, presents, way too much eggnog and the much-anticipated release of Spotify Wrapped.

-Around the first week of December every year, Spotify sends more than 150 million users a shareable recap of what they’ve listened to this year.
-Whether you like seeing your top artists or just want to know exactly how many times your friend played that Taylor Swift hit, Wrapped is a fun way to celebrate music and community.
+Around the first of December every year, Spotify sends more than 150 million users a shareable recap of what they’ve listened to over the year.
+Whether you’re curious who your top artists are or just want to know exactly how many times your friend played “Fortnight” on repeat, Wrapped is a fun way to celebrate music and community.

 For marketers, there’s a lot to learn here.
 Spotify Wrapped shows how the right combination of personalisation, visuals and shareability can create a flywheel of engagement for users.